wwivbbs/docs/docs/install/linux.md

 * [dosemu common settings](../cfg/dosemu.md) - general settings for dosemu

 ### Configuring WWIVnet
-See [WWIVnet Config on Linux](../network/wwivnet_linux.md) for details on configuring WWIVnet and subscribing to subs
+See [WWIVnet](../network/wwivnet.md) for details on configuring WWIVnet and subscribing to subboards (aka message areas).

 _TERM settings_

+WWIV expects UTF-8 character encoding for local IO on all platforms.
+Please make sure your terminal is set for UTF-8 and not CP437.

 The Curses library being used for wwivconfig gets confused on some terminal settings, and results in a borked display on exit.
 You may have to type a